ayangd/oc-automate_everything/README.md

 - Extra: Infrastructure building system [Not yet]

 ## How to try?
-External: Retrieve this repository's content.
-Ingame: Put a `Creatix` on the ground and insert an empty floppy disk into the robot's slot.
+You'll need a `Creatix` and an empty floppy disk.
+Change directory to the empty floppy disk, then follow the [Quick Installation](#quick-installation).
-External: Copy all of the 'floppy' folder content from the repository into the floppy disk folder inside your minecraft save world.
-Ingame: You pull the empty floppy disk and then put it back again.
-Ingame: You need to be in the floppy's root directory before executing any of the programs, e.g: `/mnt/875/`

 ## What can I try?
 You can try running `craftingmanager` and run these lines of code slowly: